 Mr. Chairman and members of the committee, in closing I want to reiterate how meaningful House Bill 168 will be to businesses.
 We appreciate the recognition that small businesses are still struggling financially.
 Providing grants will assist in the economic recovery for so many.

-We urge this committee to move expeditiously on this bill.
+We appreciate the committee moving expeditiously on this bill.
 Thank you for the opportunity to provide testimony.
-I am happy to try and address any questions the committee may have.
+I am happy to try and address any questions.